THE IN BETWEEN

-Found Paintings is a series of work I am currently photographing in Paris.
-Since 2014, I have been making visual records of the temporarily painted windows on businesses and residences as they shift ownership.
-These fresco-like surfaces are intended to shield us, the public viewer, from the changes occurring inside the space.
-Every day these windows shift a bit revealing what is taking place within.
-Workers inside move objects and scrape away at the paint as they brush up against windows; the traces which appear on the outside are altered from moment to moment during the process of rebuilding.
+I began photographing exteriors of Paris storefronts in 2014, drawn to the abstract nature of the temporarily painted windows and peripheral walls as they shift ownership.
+These fresco-like surfaces are intended to shield the public viewer from the changes occurring inside the space.
+Every day these facades shift a bit revealing what is taking place within.
+Workers inside move objects and scrape away at the paint as they brush up against the glass.
+The traces which appear on the outside are altered moment to moment during the process of rebuilding.
 Reflections of a city in motion are projected onto the focal plane, revealing the lives of its inhabitants.
 Posters and advertisements are put up and come down, leaving behind remnants of the past, ideas long forgotten or irrelevant.